Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical results

+with respect to $t$.
+The values of the various parameters utilized in each example are specified within the corresponding description.
+In line with Remark~\ref{rmk:zer_freq}, the quantity $(1 - w(\omega,1))$ in~\eqref{eqn:uinc_2} is employed to eliminate zero frequency content.

 In all cases the reference solution $u_\mathrm{ref}(\br,t)$ was equated to the FTH-SS solution $u^I(\br,t)$ (equation~\eqref{eqn:uab}) with sufficiently fine discretizations and a sufficiently large frequency interval $I$.
-In particular, these computations incorporate the singularity subtraction method, but do not include the asymptotic expansion~\eqref{eqn:sem_error_rate}.
+In particular, these computations incorporate the singularity subtraction method, but do not include the asymptotic expansion~\eqref{eqn:I2_asym_exp}.
 Convergence of $u^I(\br,t)$ to near machine precision was assessed by refining the boundary integral equation discretization, increasing the size of the frequency interval $I$, and enlarging the number of integration frequencies used.

-This section is organized as follows: Section~\ref{sec:Num_Decay_Rates} illustrates the convergence of the asymptotic expansion introduced in Section~\ref{sec:I2eval}, along with the fast time-decay of the regularized integral $\mathcal{I}_1(\br,t)$.
-Section~\ref{sec:adaptivealgdemo} then demonstrates the effectiveness of the IE algorithm in capturing all resonances relevant for the computation of the solution $u$ for a given incident field.
-The regularizing effect of the SS approach (Section~\eqref{sec:RS}) is examined in Section~\ref{sec:SingSubEx}, followed by an example in Section~\ref{sec:conv_regularized_int} that demonstrates how the singularity-subtraction technique enhances the convergence of the quadrature rules presented in Section~\ref{sec:inv_four_tran}.
-Sections~\ref{sec:Time_Domain_Res_Build} and~\ref{sec:Whisper}, finally, present applications of the full FTH-SS method across a range of illustrative examples.
+This section is organized as follows.
+Section~\ref{sec:conv_regularized_int} illustrates the overall impact of the singularity-subtraction technique, while Section~\ref{sec:adaptivealgdemo} demonstrates the effectiveness of the IE algorithm (Section~\ref{sec:realleftscal}) in capturing the resonances associated with the solution $u$ generated by a given incident field.
+The regularizing properties of the SS approach (Section~\ref{sec:RS}), are then examined in Section~\ref{sec:SingSubEx}, followed by a numerical illustration of the validity of the assumptions~\eqref{eq:pole-number} and~\eqref{eq:residue-size} in Theorem~\ref{thm:sing_exp} for a strongly trapping scatterer.
+Finally, Sections~\ref{sec:Time_Domain_Res_Build} and~\ref{sec:Whisper} present applications of the complete FTH-SS method across a range of illustrative scenarios, including numerical validation of the singularity expansion~\eqref{eqn:usem} in accurately representing the scattered field at late times.